-The Modern 46 Book is here!
-Get it FREE with a Video Set purchase, find it on Amazon, or buy it from our Order Page.
+The Modern 46 and The Advanced Modern 46 Books are here!
+Get them FREE with a Video Set purchase, find them on Amazon, or buy them from our Order Page.

 The 46 Defense was derived from the old Double Eagle Defense of the 1940’s and early-to mid 1950’s.
 As Paul Brown innovated the passing game, the evolution of defense moved to a 6-1 alignment by Steve Owens, to the 4-3 Flex by Tom Landry, to the Miami 4-3.
 Buddy Ryan took the old Double Eagle, and introduced the 46, a version of the Double Eagle, that took its one-on-one principles, and added an extra player to the box, to help stop the run, and put the “pressure” on the offense.
 The innovation of the “Strong” Safety now lining up to the weak side allowed for the defense to be more flexible, and adjust to different formations.
 The “weak” LB now aligned to the strong side, inside the Tight End with the Sam Backer aligning outside the Tight End.
 While this was a great alignment to stop the run and pressure the QB, it was tough to keep all the coverage rules in tact as now the Will and SS were in un-natural spots on the field in reference to strong and weak sides, and had to learn more.